A new dataset to keep a sharper eye on land-air exchanges.

-FLUXNET2015 is the largest and most complete dataset of land-atmosphere fluxes ever produced, including data from 212 sites from 30 countries.
-The FLUXNET and DOE AmeriFlux Management Project teams created the dataset, in a large-scale collaborative endeavor with regional networks and site teams from around the world.
+FLUXNET2015 is the largest and most complete dataset of land-atmosphere fluxes ever produced, including data from 212 sites in 30 countries.
+The FLUXNET and U.S. Department of Energy AmeriFlux Management Project teams created the dataset, in a large-scale collaborative endeavor with regional networks and site teams from around the world.

-The data and derived products in the FLUXNET2015 dataset are consistently quality controlled and gap-filled, made simple to use, and can be used to validate satellite measurements, inform earth system models, provide insight into ecology and hydrology questions — as well as fuel novel applications, many harnessing big data tools, from the scales of microbes to continents.
-As an indication of the expected impact of this data release, only one year after its first announcement, the FLUXNET2015 dataset had been downloaded by more users than the previous release in the entirety of its nearly 10 years lifetime.
-In its first 15 months, FLUXNET2015 has had over 87,000 site-data downloads, more than twice the total number for the previous release (LaThuile2007: 41,000).
-Many factors contribute to the high scientific demand, including the enhanced derived products and long time-series in the dataset as well as growing emphasis on confronting data with models, more advanced data tools, and a more open data policy.
+The data and derived products in the FLUXNET2015 dataset are consistently quality controlled and gap filled, made simple to use, and can be used to validate satellite measurements, inform Earth system models, and provide insight into ecology and hydrology questions.
+They can also be used to fuel novel applications, many harnessing big data tools, from the scales of microbes to continents.
+As an indication of the expected impact of this data release, only one year after its first announcement, the FLUXNET2015 dataset had been downloaded by more users than the previous release in the entirety of its nearly 10-year lifetime.
+In its first 15 months, FLUXNET2015 had over 87,000 site-data downloads, more than twice the total number for the previous release (LaThuile 2007: 41,000).
+Many factors contribute to the high scientific demand, including the enhanced derived products and long time series in the dataset as well as growing emphasis on confronting data with models, more advanced data tools, and a more open data policy.

 Margaret S. Torn